 - 1 tsp salt (non-iodized)

-- Mix all of the ingredients together in a glass jar.
+- Mix the mustard seed, dried fruit, vinegar and water in a glass jar.
 Leave it to soak on the counter for 24 hours.
-See the section above for instructions on how to use fresh fruit instead of dried fruit.

-- After soaking, grind the mustard seeds and dried fruit into a smooth paste using an immersion blender or a food processor.
+- After soaking, stir in the salt.
+Then grind the mustard seeds and dried fruit into a smooth paste using an immersion blender or a food processor.
 You may need to add more water depending on the type of fruit used.
 Some types of dried fruit soak in more liquid than others.

-- Store the mustard in the fridge for at least a week to allow the flavours to blend.
+- Store the mustard in the fridge for at least a week before serving to allow the flavours to blend and the mustard seed to mellow.
 At that point, you can taste the mustard to determine whether it needs to be sweeter.
-Stir in 1-2 tbsp of sugar if you need to sweeten the mustard.
+Stir in 1-2 tbsp of sugar if you want to sweeten the mustard.

-- Cider vinegar (with a mother) is traditional for soaking mustard seeds.
+- Raw apple cider vinegar with a mother is traditional for soaking mustard seeds.
 However, you can also use acidic kombucha tea.
 The mother not only adds a bit of probiotics to this recipe, it also acts as a preservative, preventing mold and other contaminants.